minzwon/musicfm/README.md

 Note that input normalization is exceptionally crucial, considering the usage of random projection.
 You can check the details [here](https://github.com/minzwon/musicfm/blob/d5d0f313add9f3c32c41f95521760b1a136809ed/model/musicfm_25hz.py#L148).

 ## Limitations
 - Self-supervised foundation models in music, such as [JukeMIR](https://arxiv.org/abs/2107.05677), [MERT](https://arxiv.org/abs/2306.00107), and [MusicFM](https://arxiv.org/abs/2311.03318), consistently report relatively low performance in key detection.
-While fine-tuning the model can help bridge the performance gap, the foundation model itself does not appear to learn absolute pitch inherently.
+While fine-tuning the model can help bridge the performance gap, the foundation model itself does not appear to learn musical keys inherently.
 Further investigation is required to develop more advanced music foundation models.

 - We share our model trained with the [FMA Dataset](https://github.com/mdeff/fma), which comprises 8k hours of Creative Common-licensed audio.
 While using a larger dataset (160k hours) can enhance performance, we've chosen to release the model trained on FMA to avoid potential licensing complications.